-- Articling/Clerking information- if you are articling (start date, name and location of your firm as well as the name and contact information of your Principal).
+- Articling/Clerking information- if you are articling (start date, name and location of your firm as well as the name and contact information of your Principal and other firm contacts if applicable).
 If you have yet to secure articles, you must leave this section BLANK.

 - Alternate email and phone number